Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsubsection{Fourier--Hermite Series Expansion}

-The statistical approximation provided by statistical linear regression comes with two main limitations: it imposes an explicit additive Gaussian noise model on the approximated dynamics and measurements, and it inherently neglects second-order information.
-Alternatively, we can retrieve second-order statistical approximations by using Fourier--Hermite series \citep{sarmavuori2011fourier, hassan2023fourier}, which leverage Hermite polynomial bases in a Hilbert space $\mathcal{H}$ \citep{malliavin2015stochastic} to capture higher-order effects.
+The statistical approximation provided by statistical linear regression comes with two main limitations: it imposes an explicit additive Gaussian noise model on the approximated dynamics and measurements, and neglects second-order curvature information.
+Alternatively, we can obtain second-order statistical approximations using Fourier--Hermite series~\citep{sarmavuori2011fourier, hassan2023fourier}, which leverage Hermite polynomial bases in a Hilbert space $\mathcal{H}$ to capture higher-order effects~\citep{janson1997gaussian}.

-\begin{definition} Let $g \in \mathcal{H}$ be a scalar-valued function and let $s \sim \mathcal{N}(0, I)$ be a standard Gaussian random variable.
-A second-order Fourier–Hermite expansion of $g(s)$ is given by
+\begin{definition}[Fourier--Hermite expansion] Let $g \in \mathcal{H}$ be a scalar-valued function and let $s \sim \mathcal{N}(0, I)$ be a standard Gaussian random variable.
+A second-order Fourier--Hermite expansion of $g(s)$ is given by